-Nurturing prepares for the close.
+Nurturing tees up the close.
 Without good nurturing, your closing will be harder.
 This is why you must have a consistent stream of value-bomb content via your emails and social media posts.

-And why a sign-up to your freemium lead magnet shouldn’t just generate a single email, but should trigger an automation series that ensues over some days and weeks, and eventually asks for some kind of conversion to a sale or other sign-up.
+And why a sign-up to your freemium lead magnet shouldn’t just generate a single email, but should trigger an automation series that ensues over some days and weeks, eventually asking for some kind of conversion to a sale or other sign-up.

 This is also why having an “evergreen” course available for purchase on your website will convert at a fraction of what you’d get with a nurturing launch made up of consistent outbound content related to the course content...leading to a free webinar...that ends in a pitch to close the sale of the course.

 And why your website’s homepage is NOT a stand-alone conversion tool for new clients or major sales.
 For a freemium, YES.
 For a quick-win, low-cost digital product, MAYBE.
 But for a bigger conversion, we need our content marketing machine to drive prospects repeatedly to our website and its value-bomb content.
 Too many coaches ignore this reality and can’t understand why their website isn’t “closing” new clients.

 [Speaking of which, read on to learn how to get my free checklist, the Top 10 Mistakes Coaches Make on Their Home Page.]

 In sum: the more you nurture – building like and trust over time – the easier it will be to close.

 Closing the conversion is of course driven by the desirability of the offer, but also the quality of the copy that pitches it and the venue where you’re trying to close.

 So the copy around the conversion CTA has to be as well-crafted as a subject line or headline.